kaplana/cos126webv2/content/project.md

 ### **Getting Started**

+- The course collaboration policies for the final project are the same as those for a programming assignment.

 - Download and expand the  project `zip` file for this assignment, which contains the files you will need for this assignment.

 - Review Section 2.4 in the textbook, especially the part on depth-first search.
 Finding all the pixels in a blob is similar to finding a percolating path.